jingwanglab/Evolutionary-genomics-of-Populus-lasiocarpa/README.md

-Script for Long et al. (2024) Evolutionary genomics unravels the responses and adaptation to climate change in a key alpine forest tree species. submitted
+Script for Long et al. (2025) Evolutionary genomics unravels the responses and adaptation to climate change in a key alpine forest tree species.
+Molecular Biology and Evolution, accepted.